 We have raised more than $50,000 for hawksbill conservation through our partners with the Eastern Pacific Hawksbill Initiative.
 This is helping to save more than 100,000 hatchlings of the world's most endangered sea turtle population.

 We promote educational programs in the US and Latin America, including class presentations, bilingual lesson plans, teacher training workshops, and scholarships for students to visit conservation projects.

-- More than 1,200 students at 30 schools across the US have saved more than 15,000 turtle hatchlings through our School Fundraisers.
+More than 1,200 students at 30 schools across the US have raised more than $15,000 to help save turtle hatchlings through our School Fundraisers.

 Banner Image: Spencer Stoner/EcoViva; other images: Neil Ever Osborne, Brad Nahill/SEE Turtles